 He finds the office full of idlers and clerks joking about the Jew’s misery, and meets his chief aid, Major Armand, a stocky and steadfast man, in line with the orthodoxy.
 Armand mentions in passing: “The Romans crucified a Christian; we, a Jew.
 That’s progress”.
 I am not giving a full review of the film, so let me fast-ish forward to the scene I have stuck in my head.
 Picquard slowly finds out that the evidence against Dreyfus is flimsy at best, and that he had been set up by some in their ignorance, and by some in trying to cover their own tails.
 Despite strict orders, he gets the case reopened, with the help of intellectuals(the word finds its origin here) who are rallied by Emile Zola with a rousing open letter denouncing the military and political brass(it was called “J’accuse”).

-In the civil court, the military lawyer argues that while all the evidence presented so far may be false, the army had secret proof of his guilt, except for the fact that owing to National Security reasons, it could not be presented in open court, and could not be submitted for review by the defendant.
-The judge, having the gall of a Gaul, asks whether the chief of staff of the Army would testify to this.
+In the civil court, the military lawyer argues that while all the evidence presented so far may be false, the army had secret proof of Dreyfus being a spy, except for the fact that owing to National Security reasons, it could not be presented in open court, and could not be submitted for review by the defendant.
+The judge, having the gall of a Gaul, asks whether the chief of Army staff would testify to this.
 The lawyer has no choice but to affirm; that stuff doesn’t happen anymore.

 By now, the movie has become highly theatrical.
 Postures and poses reflect the time appropriately, as if we really are in 1898, with the Lumiere brothers sitting in the court-house, which they might well have done.
 The drama goes through the roof of the medieval courthouse next day, when the sitting Army Chief is summoned to the hearing, with a rapturous crowd greeting him on the road.
 Quick cuts, some glances, and a showy salute riles them up further.
-“Vive La France ‘’ follows from the General’s mustachioed mouth.
+“Vive La France” follows from the General’s mustachioed mouth.
 The thrill is at its climax.
-It feels like the Catacombs have come alive under the city.
+The Catacombs have come alive under the city.

-Colonel Picquard persists, and finds that the stocky orthodox Major is the one who copied the fake handwriting sample.
+Colonel Picquard persists, and finds that the stocky orthodox Major is the one who faked the incrementing evidence.
 In his shame, the Major admits to wrongdoing, and kills himself before facing his day in court.
 The army offers to commute Dreyfus’s sentence, and having rotted in jail for 6 years now, he accepts it.
-He may have won the entire case itself, but survival was victory enough for him.
+He may have won the entire case itself had he persisted with the case, but survival was victory enough for him.
 A very Jewish lesson, and perhaps the director is trying to aim towards this message.